ErpNetDocs/webclient/navigators/guide/update-records.md

 During the operation, the system matches the prepared rows with existing records using the entity's primary key.
 If a matching record is found, it is updated with the new values.
 If no matching record exists, a new record is created automatically.

-This is especially useful when importing or copying predefined data into the navigator, allowing you to update existing records efficiently while creating new ones only when necessary.
+> [!Important]
+> Changes made by the Update records function are applied and saved immediately.
+Unlike normal editing in the navigator, the operation commits all successfully processed records directly to the database.

 > [!Note]
 > The Update function is intended for mass updates.
-Unlike Save, which stores the current state of edited records, Update treats the pasted rows as the source
-> of an update operation.
-Existing records are matched by their primary key and updated accordingly, reducing the risk of creating duplicate records during bulk
+Unlike Save, which stores the current state of edited records, Update treats the pasted rows as the source of an update operation.
+Existing records are matched by their primary key and updated accordingly, reducing the risk of creating duplicate records during bulk data modifications.
-> data modifications.

 ## Prerequisite